zmanian/canonical_json/README.md

 ## What is Canonical JSON?

-Canonical JSON is a subset of JSON in which values each have a single, unambiguous serialized form.
+Canonical JSON is a variant of JSON in which values each have a single, unambiguous serialized form.
 It provides meaningful and repeatable hashes of encoded data.
-Canonical JSON is parsable with any full JSON parser.
+Canonical JSON can be parsed by regular JSON parsers provided that no control characters appear in strings.

 Compared to JSON: